timescale/tsbs/README.md

 one host in the dataset and the number of different hosts generated is defined by the `scale-var` flag (see below).

-## What TSBS tests
+## What the TSBS tests

-TSBS is used to benchmark bulk load performance and query execution performance (but currently does not measure concurrent insert and query performance, a future priority).
+TSBS is used to benchmark bulk load performance and query execution performance.
+(It currently does not measure concurrent insert and query performance, which is a future priority.)
 To accomplish this in a fair way, the data to be inserted and the queries to run are pre-generated and native Go clients are used wherever possible to connect to each database (e.g., `mgo` for MongoDB).